The best prescription for better blood pressure and cholesterol

 And the researchers say that even small improvements in the amount of physical activity you get each day are important and should be celebrated.

-In fact, they point out that while the U.S. Department of Health and Human Services recommends you get 150 minutes a week of moderate-intensity exercise, even five to 10 minutes comes with big benefits.
+In fact, they point out that while the U.S. Department of Health and Human Services recommends 150 minutes a week of moderate-intensity exercise, even five to 10 minutes a week comes with big benefits.

-It comes down to the fact that every little bit of activity is better than none.
+It comes down to this: every little bit of activity is better than none.

 Five easy ways to move more you can try include: